LukeGuldberg/Sea-of-Stars-Odyssey-Below/README.md

 ## Assets

 This game loads all assets through text files.
-Using the SDL2 library, a pixel coordinates can be used to gather a sprite to be displayed on screen.
+Using the SDL2 library, pixel coordinates can be used to gather a sprite to be displayed on the screen.
 This is used for the tiles, enemy mobs, animations, backgrounds, player models, and everything else you see on the screen.
-The very first line of each of these text files is the name of the png that the coorinates refer to.
-Each different form of animations requires different types of data to be stored, but an example of what these parameters would look like is:
+The very first line of each of these text files is the name of the .png that the coordinates refer to.
+Each different form of animations require different types of data to be stored, but an example of what these parameters would look like is:

 ```